 For instance, if one’s serious about numbers, then how about a span of over nineteen years at motor-racing’s highest level?

-Does that not take consistency, not denying being in physical shape in the least?
+Does that not require consistency, not to mention, being in great shape?

-But one reckons, it might not be too bad to credit Kimi Raikkonen for still contesting at the highest annals of Grand Prix racing, given the rigors involved and what Niki Lauda famously reckoned, “are 30 percent chances that a FORMULA 1 driver might not come back in one piece at the end of the race!”
+So one reckons, it might not be too bad to credit him for still contesting at the highest annals of Motor Racing.
+This is not just for the rigors involved, but for what Niki Lauda reckoned, “are 30 percent chances that a FORMULA 1 driver might not come back in one piece at the end of the race!”

-Though, in a sport where he’s not getting any younger, and where his fortunes may not possibly have been any more woeful driving not the fastest car on the grid but competing not just with but as a backmarker- there stands in front of his fans- the Kimi Raikkonen predicament.
+But in a sport where he’s not getting any younger, where his fortunes may not have gotten any worse- driving a car that’s anything but fast (that’s essentially made him a backmarker)- there stands the Kimi Raikkonen predicament.

 Should he go now?
-Should he stay for another year and hope for a better car, much like 2019, to try and get to the top-end of the midfield?
+Should he stay on and hope for a better car in 2021, say like the 2019 machine?
+Maybe that can get him back to the business in the upper-end of the midfield?

 Isn’t it time for him to go?
 To his credit, he’s done pretty much what a very talented racer would want to achieve at the pinnacle of the sport; having won a world championship, that too with Ferrari, not a feat in his view as such (knowing him).